 You can specify the touchpoints to create a multi-dimensional fallout sequence.
 Commonly, a touchpoint is a page on your site.
 However, touchpoints are not limited to pages.
-For example, you can add events, such as units, as well as unique visitors and return visits.
+For example, you can add events, such as units, as well as unique persons and return visits.
 You can also add dimensions, such as a category, browser type, or internal search term.

 There is no limitation on the number of steps you can add or the number of dimensions used.

-You can do pathing on eVars, including merchandising eVars and listVars (variables that can have multiple values per hit, such as products, listVars, merchandising eVars and list props).
+You can do pathing on eVars, including merchandising eVars and listVars (variables that can have multiple values per event, such as products, listVars, merchandising eVars and list props).
 For example, suppose someone is looking at shoes,shirt on one page, and on the next page they’re looking at shirt,socks.
 The next product flow report from shoes will be shirt and socks, NOT shirt.

 Drag a Fallout visualization from the Visualizations drop-down into a Freeform Table.

 Drag the Page dimension into the Freeform Table and from there, drag a page (in this case, Home - JJEsquire) into the Add TouchPoint field as the first touchpoint.

 Hover over a touchpoint to see the fallout and other information about that level, such as the name of the touchpoint, the person count at that point, and see the success rate for that touchpoint (as well as compare the success rate to other touchpoints.)